A Timeline of Jane Austen’s Life and Works

 21 January 1805

-Jane’s father dies suddenly and is buried in Bath.
-His wife and daughters are left poor and dependent on their brothers for support.
+Rev. Austen dies suddenly and is buried in Bath.
+Jane and Cassandra, with their mother, are left poor and dependent on their brothers for support.

 Jane and Cassandra, with their mother and friend Martha Lloyd, move to Southampton to live with their brother Frank and his wife.